 January 18, 2021: Overview presentation to General Committee

 All meetings available to view on Rogers TV Barrie

 The City continues to drive change in the way it delivers services and is constantly looking at ways to achieve Council’s priority to make tax dollars go further.

 The City continually works to find efficiencies and build innovation into the way it does business.
 All City Departments conduct line-by-line reviews of their budgets each year and have embraced a culture of innovation to find savings wherever possible.

-Here are a few examples of how the City of Barrie is improving & saving money through innovation:
+Below are some examples of how the City of Barrie is improving & saving money through innovation.

 Ontario municipalities receive only 9 cents of every tax dollar raised in Ontario, while the Provincial and Federal governments receive 44 cents and 47 cents respectively.
 In contrast to this, municipalities own 57% of the capital infrastructure, while the Provincial Government owns 41% of Infrastructure and the Federal Government only 2%.Barrie taxes are very comparable to other municipalities.
 In fact, they are in the lower end of other major southern Ontario cities.
 Standard & Poor's reaffirmed the City of Barrie’s AA Credit Rating, with stable outlook.